hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The greatest promisers perform the least:
 >
-> 'Tis so with many teachers, I well know,
+> It is so with many teachers, I well know,
 >
 > An instance of it I'll now plainly show.
 >
-> Chassee.
+> Chassée.
 Oh! wretches! true and palpable enough,
 >
 > Their bills are nothing but a glaring puff;
 >